by Fabienne van Eck

 Some days we have to postpone our music activities out of respect for those who have been killed, some days simply because it is too dangerous to travel to certain villages.
-But most days we continued to make music, to rap, to sing.
+But most days we continue to make music, to rap, to sing.

 A Musical Playground culminates in a big final performance outside, in which the whole school participates.
-The material is practiced first in the classrooms, but only only comes together outside in ‘the Playground’, where the children experience how different musical parts can be combined and become a beautiful composition and celebration.
+The material is practiced first in the classrooms, but only only comes together outside in ‘the playground’, where the children experience how different musical parts can be combined and become a beautiful composition and celebration.

-And that is exactly how I feel about Musicians without Borders’ activities: some sunshine in this period of rain…
+And that is exactly how I feel about Musicians Without Borders’ activities: some sunshine in this period of rain.